silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 the scope of the top level `Page`.
 But inside the loop, we were in the scope of an item in the list (i.e the `Child`)

 The scope determines where the value comes from when you refer to a variable.
-Typically the outer scope of a `Page.ss` layout template is the [api:Page_Controller] that is currently being rendered.
+Typically the outer scope of a `Page.ss` layout template is the [api:PageController] that is currently being rendered.

-When the scope is a `Page_Controller` it will automatically also look up any methods in the corresponding `Page` data record.
+When the scope is a `PageController` it will automatically also look up any methods in the corresponding `Page` data record.
 In the case of `$Title` the flow looks like

-	$Title --> [Looks up: Current Page_Controller and parent classes] --> [Looks up: Current Page and parent classes]
+	$Title --> [Looks up: Current PageController and parent classes] --> [Looks up: Current Page and parent classes]

 The list of variables you could use in your template is the total of all the methods in the current scope object, parent classes of the current scope object, and any [api:Extension] instances you have.